 Use Twitter to Network with Gamers, Streamers, and Brands

 Create a branded Twitter account to interact with other gamers, streamers, and brands.
-Don’t self promote on other’s feed.
-Instead, write thought-through comments on their posts, retweet posts that you like, and post memes or other content to your own feed.
+Don’t self-promote on others’ feeds.
+Instead, use the social platform to write thought-through comments on their posts, retweet posts that you like, and post memes or other content to your own feed.

 Frequently post updates on what you are working on or funny things that happened throughout your day.
-As you become more interesting and engaging, more people will be attracted to your personality and they will be more likely to check you out on YouTube Gaming.
+As you become more interesting and engaging, more people will be attracted to your personality and more likely to check you out on YouTube Gaming.

 As he started to stream, he would craft detailed stories about the game and post them to keep everyone updated.
-He would let people know what happened to the characters they created, all without overly-emphasizing that he was streaming it on Twitch.
-People were drawn to him organically and when a few did pop on to his channel to check it out, he had a few “real life” friends in his chat to greet them and invite them to the channel.
+He would let people know what happened to the characters they created without overly emphasizing that he was streaming it on Twitch.
+People were drawn to him organically, and when a few did pop on to his channel to check it out, he had a few “real life” friends in his chat to greet them and invite them to the channel.

-Through this method, he was able to quickly grow his channel, reach Affiliate status in less than a month, and had an average of more than 20 concurrent viewers at the end of his second month on Twitch.
+Through this method, he quickly grew his channel, reached Affiliate status in less than a month, and had an average of more than 20 concurrent viewers at the end of his second month on Twitch.
 With creativity and a little strategy, you may be able to attract an audience in a similar way.

 Using a webcam helps your viewers connect with you better and will improve retention rates overall.
-In past polls, we have discovered that between ⅓ and ½ of stream viewers won’t click on a stream that doesn’t have a visible webcam on the thumbnail.
-While you can still grow a channel with those who will, growing with a webcam will be substantially easier.
+In past polls, we have discovered that between ⅓ and ½ of the stream, viewers won’t click on a stream that doesn’t have a visible webcam on the thumbnail.
+While you can still grow a gaming YouTube channel with those who will, growing with a webcam will be substantially easier.

 You can broadcast with or without showing your background.
 Use a green screen on your stream to remove your background or replace it with something interesting.
-Creating a visually unique background can be a great talking point for new viewers or interest people enough to earn that click.
+Creating a visually unique background with a green screen can be a great talking point for people who find your gaming channel or interest people enough to earn that click.

 Frequently add or update your equipment to improve your production value.
 Think about the content creator you want to be and strive to produce that level of content.
 Professional streamers don’t broadcast in dimly lit rooms.
 While you may not be able to afford equipment at first, create savings goals to get what you need to improve your stream over time.